rebelot/heirline.nvim/cookbook.md

 Note that all functions described below are actual methods of the component itself, which can be accessed via the `self` parameter.
-Because of inheritance, Children will look for unknown keys within their own parent fields.
+Because of inheritance, children will look for unknown keywords within their own parent fields.

 Each component may contain _any_ of the following fields:
 * `provider`: